Brunch & Batter

 Cut scones on a baking sheet brushed with egg wash.

 Place each triangle on a parchment-lined baking sheet.
-Brush the tops with the prepared egg wash, and sprinkle with sugar.
+Brush the tops with the prepared egg wash, and sprinkle with the turbinado sugar.

 Bake at 400°F for 18-22 minutes, or until the tops are golden brown.

 Make sure all your ingredients are cold.
-Your butter, heavy cream, and eggs should all be well chilled.
-This will help keep them nice and flaky.
+Your butter, heavy cream, and eggs should be well chilled.
+This will make the scones nice and flaky.

 Storage